- Bathroom Remodel Cost Calculator: What Is It?

 How Does the Bathroom Remodel Cost Estimator Work?

-Our costs are sourced from an evolving algorithm that is then checked against the cost data the remodelers we work with provide to us.
+We source costs from an evolving algorithm that is checked against the cost data the remodelers we work with provide.
 Here’s why we take this two-pronged approach:

 - Labor and material costs fluctuate.
-Our algorithm may sometimes spot price changes in the remodeling industry before our real-life project cost data is meaningfully shifted in either direction.
+Our algorithm may spot price changes in the remodeling industry before our real-life project cost data is meaningfully shifted.

-Does the Bathroom Remodel Estimator Take Brands or Companies into Account?
+Does the Bathroom Remodel Cost Estimator Take Brands or Companies Into Account?

 No, this calculator does not take brands/companies into account yet.
 If there is a particular tub, shower, or other fixture that you are interested in, you may want to check out our brand reviews.
 We have in-depth reviews – along with cost data, where available – for some of the top brands/remodelers, including: